-Sends all Replies, then terminates the gen_statem by calling Module:terminate/3 with Reason and NewData, if specified.
+Sends all Replies, then terminates the gen_statem by calling Module: terminate/3 with Reason and NewData, if specified.
+An exit signal with this reason is sent to linked processes and ports.

 All these terms are tuples or atoms and this property will hold in any future version of gen_statem.